JnyJny/blynclight/README.rst

 Build
 -----
-Embrava distributes a Software Development Kit (sdk) for Windows, MacOS and Linux that developers must first `request`_ access to.
+Embrava distributes a Software Development Kit (SDK) for Windows, MacOS and Linux that developers must first `request`_ access to.
 The MacOS and Linux SDKs provide access to BlyncLight devices via a static library archive.
 Developers then link their applications against the